 *Jasmine was born blind.
 She loves to go, go, go!
 She can often be found spinning in speedy circles around the living room floor on her scooter board, or wildly swinging in dizzying circles. *Jasmine is making progress with maneuvering around the house using her guide cane.
 If *Jasmine hears the sound of water splashing, she is quick to find the source of the sound – so she can dunk her face in the water!

-*Lily is the 13 year old big sister of Courage Home.
-She has cerebral palsy, and a chronic illness which is completely undetectable at this time due to medication.
+*Lily is the 13-year-old, big sister of Courage Home.
+She has cerebral palsy, and an autoimmune disease which is completely undetectable at this time.
 She is a typical teenager in many aspects, and prefers watching YouTube videos on the iPad while the other kids play.
 She also uses her iPad as a communication device, using a software called ProLoQuo2Go.
 She is remarkably smart! *Lily is always, always learning, and loves to help others.
 She can often be found taking care of the younger kids or hanging out with her best friend, *Molly.
 She is loyal and loving and loves to pray for the other children.

-*Mae has a father and older sister who visit her regularly, and her foster family is working on a reunification plan. *Mae is bilinual, speaking both Telugu and English fluently.
-She is blind, and uses a guide cane to get around very efficiently! *Mae is attending a mainstream school locally, where she is a kindergartener.
-She’s reading short sentences in braille and learning how to write using a smartbrailler.
+*Mae has a father and older sister who visit her regularly, and her foster family is working on a reunification plan. *Mae is bilingual, speaking both Telugu and English fluently.
+She is blind, and uses a guide cane to get around very efficiently! *Mae is attending a mainstream school locally, where she is in kindergarten.
+She’s reading short sentences in braille and learning how to write using a smart-Brailler.
 She is the biggest fan of Sarabi, the Courage Home cat!
+SCH is working on a reunification plan for the family.

 *Molly is bright and joyful and loves to be silly.
 Don’t ever leave this girl out – *Molly always wants to be in the thick of the adventure, doing the same activities as everyone else!
 She gets sad when she isn’t included. *Molly has cerebral palsy, for which she uses a customized wheelchair.
 Because her CP affects her ability to speak, she is learning to use an eye gaze computer program and is the first child at SCH to access this type of equipment! *Molly is a quick learner and works very hard at everything she does.
 She’s currently working on building her core muscles!
 She has an upcoming surgery soon to help ease a chronically prolapsed hip.

 *Nolan is one smart cookie who loves getting into trouble!
 He’s the definition of a trickster.
 When he was younger, he had to be tricked into learning, because he was so smart that he was bored. *Nolan has cerebral palsy and uses an iPad and communication program to communicate.
 It was discovered around age 7 that *Nolan is D/deaf!
 He knows some simple signs in sign language, but his CP makes it difficult for him to manipulate his fingers.
-He also received a cochlear implant (CI) in the past, to help him process atmospheric noises and provide sensory feedback, though he cannot hear functionally.
+He also received a cochlear implant (CI) in the past, however, he no longer wears it because it was not providing any benefit due to his advanced age at implantation, as well as his type of hearing loss.
+However, he was the catalyst to 4+ future cochlear implants for other children at SCH!
+He’s a true trailblazer.

 *A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.